Skip navigation

 Government of South Australia - Department of Industry, Innovation and ScienceGovernment of South Australia - Department of Industry, Innovation and ScienceGovernment of South Australia - Move to South Australia

-How to apply under DAMA
+How to apply for DAMA

-The key steps required to apply through the DAMA pathway
+The key steps required to apply through the DAMA

-Documents required for the DAMA Labour Agreement Endorsement application and Variation Requests
+Documents required for the DAMA Labour Agreement Endorsement application

 About the Business